Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Analysis of CGM data

+To compare the discriminatory power of the data-driven and consensus thresholds, we combine the two datasets from Section~\ref{sec:real-experim-separate} ($n=336$ in total).
+We generate the data-driven thresholds using the combined dataset with the $L_2$ loss \eqref{eq: loss2} to preserve between-subject distances, an objective widely used in classification and clustering tasks for discriminating between subpopulations (the $L_1$ loss does not necessarily target discrimination; see Section B.2 of the supplementary material).
+We then evaluate both the resulting data-driven and consensus thresholds for their ability to effectively discriminate between individuals with type 1 diabetes and those without diabetes.

-For conciseness, we only illustrate results with $K=2$ thresholds, as $K=4$ thresholds yield similar interpretations; see \cref{sec: supplement-real}.
-With $K=2$ thresholds, the consensus pair $\{70, 181\}$ mg/dL yields $L_2 = 2430.0$.
-In contrast, DE identifies thresholds at $\{149, 256\}$ mg/dL, which reduces $L_2$ to 395.4, an 84\% improvement. \cref{fig: TIR barplots} compares the resulting TIR summaries via compositional bar plots for both pairs of thresholds.
-As depicted, every interval defined by $\{149, 256\}$ mg/dL perfectly or near-perfectly discriminates the two groups: individuals with type 1 diabetes are identified by spending less than 86.7\% TIR $< 149$ mg/dL, more than 13.7\% TIR 149--255 mg/dL, and nonzero TIR $\ge 256$ mg/dL (only one non-diabetic subject shows 0.3\% TIR $\ge 256$ mg/dL).
-In contrast, the consensus thresholds $\{70,181\}$ mg/dL fail to discriminate the two groups via TIR $<70$ mg/dL, while TIR 70--180 mg/dL achieves moderate discrimination and TIR $\ge 181$ mg/dL completely differentiate the subgroups; see \cref{tab: combined_data} for quantified classification performances with logistic regression on each TIR proportion.
-Consequently, our data-driven thresholds with $L_2$ loss demonstrate improved discrimination over the consensus thresholds, highlighting their potential for classification or clustering with interpretable TIR summaries in mixed-population studies.
+For conciseness, we only illustrate results with $K=2$ thresholds, as $K=4$ thresholds yield similar interpretations; see Section B.2 (supplementary material).
+With $K=2$ thresholds, the consensus pair $\{70, 181\}$ mg/dL yields $L_2 = 111.6$.
+In contrast, DE identifies thresholds at $\{150, 258\}$ mg/dL, which reduces $L_2$ to 22.2, an 80\% improvement. \cref{fig: TIR barplots} compares the resulting TIR summaries via compositional bar plots for both pairs of thresholds.
+As depicted, every interval defined by $\{150, 258\}$ mg/dL clearly separates the two groups, whereas TIR $<70$ mg/dL fails, and TIR 70--180 mg/dL provides weaker separation than the data-driven thresholds.
+We also fit downstream logistic regression using each TIR proportion, with results shown in \cref{tab: combined_data}.
+Under data-driven thresholds, individuals with type 1 diabetes are identified by spending less than 86.6\% TIR $< 150$ mg/dL, more than 12.8\% TIR 150--257 mg/dL, and more than 0.2\% TIR $\ge 258$ mg/dL.
+In contrast, the consensus thresholds fail to discriminate the two groups via TIR $<70$ mg/dL, while achieving weaker discrimination than data-driven ranges with TIR 70--180 mg/dL and perfect discrimination with TIR $\ge 181$ mg/dL. {Naive thresholds achieve overall better discrimination than consensus thresholds but are inferior to DE; see Section~B.4 of the supplementary material.} Consequently, our $L_2$-optimized thresholds demonstrate improved discrimination over consensus thresholds, highlighting their potential for classification or clustering with interpretable TIR summaries in mixed-population studies.